Burlington Junction, Missouri

-Burlington Junction is a city in Nodaway County, Missouri, United States.
-The population was 537 at the 2010 census.
+Burlington Junction is a city in northwestern Nodaway County, Missouri, United States.
+The population was 521 at the 2020 census and is the second largest city in the county by population.

 History

 Burlington Junction was founded in 1879, and named for a Burlington railroad junction near the original town site.
-A post office called Burlington Junction has been in operation since 1879.
+A post office called Burlington Junction has been in operation since 1879, though for its first year it was called Cleveland.

 Possum Walk Hotel was listed on the National Register of Historic Places in 1983.